History of the Mai Tai

 Carrie took one sip and said, “Mai Tai – Roa Ae”.
 In Tahitian this means “Out of This World – The Best.”
 Well, that was that.
 I named the drink “Mai Tai.”

 All those little details are there.
-The precise ingredients.
+The fine ingredients from far-away countries.
 The friends who just happened to be in town visiting from a Polynesian island.
 The name that expressed itself as “the best.”
-Well, either Trader Vic found himself in the perfect scenario, or perhaps The Trader was… embellishing.
+Well, either Trader Vic found himself in a dream scenario, or perhaps the Trader was… embellishing.
 After all, this was the same guy who’d stab forks in his wooden leg saying that he lost it to a shark – when in reality he lost the leg to a childhood disease.

 The Original Formula by Trader Vic Bergeron, 1944